dpasca/dpasca-sdl2-template/README.md

 ./build.sh -t Debug
 ./build.sh -t Release
 ```
-Executable can now be found under `_bin`.
+Executables can now be found under `_bin`.

 ### Using the VS solution
 1. The solution is located in `_build\win\dpasca-sdl2-template.sln`
 2. From *Solution Explorer*, right click on **Demo1** and choose *"Set As StartUp Project"*
-3. Press F7 to build.
-This will build the project and the required asset conversion tools
+3. Press F7 to build the selected project

 ### Updating the VS solution or makefiles
 ```bash